 \subsubsection{Example: a finite number of inclusion shapes}

 Assume that for \ae $\o$ the inclusions $\OO_\o^k$ are (translated and rotated) copies of a finite number of sets (shapes).
-By \eqref{20a} the spectrum of $-\Delta_\OO$ is the union of the spectra of the Dirichlet Laplacian on each of these sets.
+By \eqref{20a}, the spectrum of $-\Delta_\OO$ is the union of the spectra of the Dirichlet Laplacians on these sets.
 In particular, $\Sp(-\Delta_\OO)$ is discrete.
 It is not difficult to see (cf. the construction of the resolution of identity) that the eigenspaces of $-\Delta_\OO$ consist of those functions whose realisations are appropriate eigenfunctions on each inclusion.
-Thus, the point spectrum of $\AA^\hom$ consists of the union of the eigenvalues of each shape whose all eigenfunctions have zero mean.
+Thus, the point spectrum of $\AA^\hom$ consists of the eigenvalues of each shape whose all eigenfunctions have zero mean.